 - Preheat your oven to 180 C (350 F).

-- Mix buttermilk, egg, oil, and vanilla in a large bowl and whisk.
+- Mix buttermilk, egg, oil, smashed bananas and vanilla essence in a large bowl and whisk.

 - Separately, in a mid-size bowl, combine flour, instant coffee, cocoa powder, baking soda, sugar, and salt.